andrzej-nov/Tangler/README.md

 ## Donation

 If you like the game and want to support the author, you may donate arbitrary amount via following
-link: https://pay.fondy.eu/s/3DJ4BV1DmBgU (processed by the the [Fondy.eu](https://fondy.io/) payment system).
+link: https://pay.fondy.eu/s/3DJ4BV1DmBgU (processed by the [Fondy.eu](https://fondy.io/) payment system).

 ## Development